philschanely/course-ux/src/pages/activities/project-1.md

     * Hi-fidelity wireframes
     * Style tiles
     * Final design comps
-    * Link to the prototype in InVision
+    * Link to the prototype in InVision (same as you submit as indicated above)

 Submit your Process Book as a PDF attachment.